Hip-hop: Block parties

 Kool Herc first began extending breaks at a back-to-school rent party his sister Cindy Campbell hosted in the recreation room of their building at 1520 Sedgwick Avenue on the southwest side of the Bronx.
 The date of the party, August 11, 1973, has been aggressively marketed as the "Birth of Hip-Hop".
 The Campbells emigrated from Jamaica when Herc was 12.
 Initially, Herc denied any connection between the Jamaican music scene and his work.
 Later in life, he embraced the parallels.

 Kool Herc's style attracted a following that outgrew the rec room, and he joined the thriving block party scene.
-Block parties extended from one area to another as his popularity increased, becoming a network of weekend get-togethers that teenagers looked forward to.
-These gatherings provided a feeling of friendship, music, and belonging that beyond block borders.
-Through shared energy, movement, and song, young people who would not have otherwise interacted came together.
 These parties were an outlet for teenagers, where "instead of getting into trouble on the streets, teens now had a place to expend their pent-up energy."
 Tony Tone, a member of the Cold Crush Brothers, stated that "hip hop saved a lot of lives".
 For inner-city youth, participating in hip-hop culture became a way of dealing with the hardships of life as minorities within America, and an outlet to deal with the risk of violence and the rise of gang culture.
 MC Kid Lucky mentions that "people used to break-dance against each other instead of fighting".
+A 1977 documentary film, Simpson Street, includes a hip-hop party on the roof of Casita Maria in the Bronx, with Grandmaster Flash in attendance; this is the earliest known film footage of the hip-hop scene.

 A typical hip-hop event was a triple bill featuring the DJ, MC, and breakdancers.
 Graffiti artists would decorate the stage and design flyers and posters.
 Much of the graffiti, rapping, and b-boying at these parties were artistic variations on the one-upmanship of street gangs.
 Sensing that gang members' often violent urges could be turned into creative ones, Afrika Bambaataa founded the Zulu Nation, a loose confederation of street-dance crews, graffiti artists, and rap musicians.
 Rock Steady Crew were a group of breakdancers which included members from Puerto Rico.

 During the New York City blackout of 1977, DJ equipment was heavily looted due to the popularity of the emerging genre.
 Kool Herc recalls, "The next day there were a thousand new D.J.'s."
 By 1978, Billboard magazine was taking notice of the popularity of "B-beats" in the Bronx.